ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 ---
 layout: default
-title: Representing Contextual Entities
+title: Contextual Entities
 excerpt: |
   The RO-Crate contain additional information about Contextual Entities for the use of both humans and machines.
 This also helps to maximize the extent to which an RO-Crate is self-contained and self-describing, in that it reduces the need for the consumer of an RO-Crate to refer to external information which may change or become unavailable over time.
-sort: 6
+sort: 8
 ---
 <!--
    Copyright 2019-2020 University of Technology Sydney